Cultured Guru Logo

 Sourdough Hot Cross Bun Recipe

-Sourdough Discard hot cross buns are a traditional treat that we enjoy in the spring, during the Easter season.
-These delightful buns are soft, slightly sweetened bread rolls made using yeast.
-The rolls are distinguished by their iconic cross on the top.
+Sourdough Discard hot cross buns are something we love to make in the spring, during the Easter season.
+These festive little buns are soft, slightly sweetened bread rolls made using yeast.
+They’re called hot cross buns because of the iconic cross on the top.

-Bakers enrich the dough for hot cross buns with milk and butter, giving them a tender, fluffy texture.
-They typically spice them with cinnamon, nutmeg, and allspice, which lend a warm, inviting aroma and complex flavor profile.
-The addition of dried fruit, such as currants, raisins, or sultanas, imparts bursts of sweetness.
+Bakers usually enrich the dough for hot cross buns with milk and butter, giving them a tender, fluffy texture.
+They typically spice them with cinnamon, nutmeg, and allspice, for a warm flavor profile.
+I decided to use warm spices in my recipe too, and incorporated dates and orange to make my own uniquely flavored buns.

 Sourdough Discard Hot Cross Buns